 Should the Management Company make such a decision, the merger shall be binding for all unitholders of the relevant sub-fund after a period of 30 days commencing on the date on which the decision is published.
 During this period, unitholders may submit their units for redemption without having to pay any redemption fee or administrative costs.
-Units not presented for redemption will be exchanged on the basis of the net asset value of the relevant sub-fund, calculated for the day on which the merger takes effect.
+Units not presented for redemption will be exchanged based on the net asset values of the sub-funds concerned, calculated for the same day as the one used to determine the conversion ratio.